ArmanHZ/nvim-select-buffer/README.md

 - [x] ~~Added line highlighting for the buffer window for better visibility~~
 - [x] ~~Update old api calls to new ones (exec -> exec2)~~
 - [x] ~~Re-write the buffer order, s.t. latest buffers will be at the top~~
-- [ ] Clean the code and add some color to the display
 - [x] ~~Disable some movement keys while showing the buffer (add unmappings)~~
-- [ ] Update the demo and readme after all these tasks are done
+- [x] Update the demo and readme after all these tasks are done